inariksit/inariksit.github.io/_drafts/expressivity-ergonomy.markdown

 Many linguists agree that natural language goes beyond context-free[^1], but doesn't quite need the full power of context-sensitive languages.
 So people have set out to discover *subclasses* right between the two classes, each with different pros and cons.
 For these researchers, the tradeoff is expressivity of the formalism vs. a fast parsing algorithm.

-Finally, a lot of people use plain old context-free grammars (CFGs) in order to model some *fragment* of natural language!
+But a lot of people still use plain old context-free grammars (CFGs) in order to model some *fragment* of natural language!
 This is a reasonable engineering decision, if you know that you only need to express a very simple domain.
 Context-free grammars are relatively fast, well-known, easy to use and easy to find answers on Stack Overflow (especially compared to any of the formalisms named in the picture!)
 For a developer, the tradeoff is expressivity of the formalism vs. the learning curve to actually become productive.

 <!-- The relevant landscape for natural languages is somewhere around context-free and context-sensitive.